Reach a Crisis Counselor

 Crisis Text Line serves anyone, in any type of crisis, providing access to free, 24/7 support via mediums people already use and trust.

 How Does it Work?

 First, you’re in a crisis.
 Crisis doesn’t just mean thinking about ending your own life.
 It’s any painful emotion and anytime you need support.
-So, you text us at 741741.
+So, you reach out to a volunteer Crisis Counselor.

 Your opening message can say anything.
 Keywords like “HOME,” “START” and “HELLO” just help us identify how people hear about us.